ChannMyaeAung/QuizApp/README.md

 # QuizApp

 A Quizz App to practice/hone what I have learnt so far in Go and MySQL.
+The Backend API was deployed on Railway on free tier so it might take a bit while to fetch the data.

 **Testing the API in Postman (GET):**